Lepkazielona/Spotify-Current-Song-To-TXT/README.md

 ## Running

-Download and extract to folder
+Download and extract to folder, and next:
 ### Linux
 ```
 python ./main.py